-Australia is a massive country to explore and it goes without saying that a Queensland beach experience is high on many holidayer’s To Do List.
+Australia is a massive country to explore and being surrounded by gorgeous blue ocean, it goes without saying that a beach holiday is high on many holidayer’s To Do List.
+Coolum Beach in Australia’s Sunshine State is a great place for a relaxing beach holiday.

-Mid-way on the Sunshine Coast, Coolum is a friendly beach community where life naturally revolves around the beach lifestyle.
-Every back yard harbours a surfboard or two and every laundry a mish-mash of body boards, with beach-combing and bicycles as common as tans and sun-bleached hair.
+Coolum Beach is a friendly beach community where life naturally revolves around the beach lifestyle.
+Every back yard harbours a surfboard or two and every laundry a mish-mash of body boards.
+Beach-combing and bicycles are as common as tans, sun-bleached hair and bare feet.

 We have a history of finding holiday accommodation, so let’s find you somewhere to stay.